-“The Life Education program can give children the ability to know what is right and what is wrong in an age-appropriate context, and just give them the tools to work out that they can speak out and can say something.
+“The Life Ed program can give children the ability to know what is right and what is wrong in an age-appropriate context, and just give them the tools to work out that they can speak out and can say something.
 They might think: ‘I know I’m a child, but adults aren’t always right.’”

 The 48-year-old perpetrator was arrested the day after Lily reported the abuse.
 The case went to criminal trial in May this year.
 The man was charged with several offences and is due to be sentenced later this month.

 “It’s definitely stopped him in his tracks and stopped him from being able to do it to somebody else,” Sue said.